 The answer is good and yes.
 But I’ll get there.

 The flight was interesting.
 First of all, Kayla apparently likes flying about as much as I do.
 This means not a bit.
 It also means she was crying and moaning basically constantly, didn’t sleep for more than 20 minutes at a time and was soaked with sweat for the entire flight.
 Also, a lot of things went wrong.

 For example, I had to handle Kayla and two hand luggage bags, as well as Barney (where could any parent of a toddler possibly dare to go without a Barney toy?) on my own at all of the airports where we landed.
-I started vomiting on Tuesday morning, so I skipped breakfast.
+Both of us were airsick, so I skipped breakfast.
 Not a smart move, as I’d later discover.
 At Frankfurt airport, I had to be patted down at passport control, because Kayla refused to let go of me for an instant to be scanned.
 This meant stripping down and having my shoes and things scanned too.
 It also made me late for my flight.

 And then we finally reached the boarding gates and I was informed Jan hadn’t shown up.

 The ladies there had held the flight for Kay and I, knowing we were stuck at passport control.
 They refused to call Jan on his cell (mine wasn’t activated yet) and basically told me to get on the plane or miss the flight.
 So I had to board the plane.
 Meanwhile, Jan’s train had been delayed with over an hour, but while he had reached the airport, he was on the other side of it and couldn’t reach the boarding gates in time.

 That right there is the drama they put in movies. 😛